Sleep training and schedules with twins can seem overwhelming. Because, what's worse than one baby up in the middle of the night? It's two!

 Stay consistent.
 Our children thrive on routine and consistency.
 They look to us to see what environment and routines they can rely on.

-As a sleep consultant, I help families pick the method most suited for them, and then I coach them through it.
+As a sleep consultant who has coached close to 150 sets of twins, I help families pick the method most suited for them, and then I coach them through it.
 With twins, there are things to consider, but the process of sleep training isn’t different.
 With two babies, the number one thing to remember is keeping them on the same schedule.
 If one wakes to eat, then you will wake the other to eat in those early months.
 Also, keeping them within 15-20 minutes of each other, during the day sleep and eating-wise, will keep bedtime the same for both.
 And, always start out as you wish to finish.
 So, if you plan on keeping your twins in the same room long term, then practice new sleep routines while keeping them together.

-5. How will they sleep in the same room without waking each other?
+5. How will your twins sleep in the same room without waking each other?

 Okay, ready?
 They WILL wake each other!
 Think about it this way.
 Your twins are no different than you are.
 When you first moved to a new house or slept in the same room as your partner, in the beginning, you had to get used to the sounds and patterns that disrupted your sleep.